rrnyquist/ebenezer/_Scripture/ESV/43_John.md

 Peter again denied it, and at once a rooster crowed. ^1827

-Then they led Jesus from the house of Caiaphas to the governor’s headquarters.
+Then they led Jesus from the house of Caiaphas to the governor's headquarters.
 It was early morning.
-They themselves did not enter the governor’s headquarters, so that they would not be defiled, but could eat the Passover. ^1828
+They themselves did not enter the governor's headquarters, so that they would not be defiled, but could eat the Passover. ^1828

 So Pilate went outside to them and said, What accusation do you bring against this man? ^1829